Skip to content

 └── serves JSON API

 Everything tested here uses CNI (Container Network Interface).
-On Linux, Podman 4.0+ switched to Netavark as the default network backend.
-Netavark is faster, has built-in DNS (Aardvark-dns), supports proper network isolation, and is actively developed.
+On Linux, Podman 4.0 and later switched to Netavark as the default network backend.
+Netavark brings DNS through Aardvark-dns, handles network isolation differently, and is where active development is happening.

-FreeBSD Podman still uses CNI because Netavark doesn’t support FreeBSD. pkg info netavark returns nothing.
-The FreeBSD port of Podman is pinned to the CNI backend.
+FreeBSD Podman still uses CNI because Netavark does not support FreeBSD. pkg info netavark returns nothing, and the FreeBSD port of Podman stays on the CNI backend.

 This matters because: